top of page

 Why is the class so long?

 Bikram Yoga is a prescription for health, and it doesn’t work “a la carte.”
 Just like you wouldn’t take half of your antibiotics, you can’t pick the parts you like or take a shortcut and get the same benefits.
-The things that get cut to make the class shorter, and “save you time”?
+The things that get cut to make the class shorter, and “save you time” are usually:

-The 2nd set.
-The 1st set is diagnostic, you’re figuring out what to do and how to do it.
+• The 2nd set: the 1st set is diagnostic, where you’re figuring out what to do and how to do it.
 In the 2nd set, after you’ve made more space in your body, you can go a little deeper and gain the maximum therapeutic benefit.

 What if I am not flexible?